Tricky6969/First-Game-/README.md

 # First-Game-
-This is the first game I have made (yes ik im very bad at programming) let's hope my projects get better :)
+This is the first game I have made